Beam emittance

 In accelerator physics, emittance is a property of a charged particle beam.
 It refers to the area occupied by the beam in a position-and-momentum phase space.

 Each particle in a beam can be described by its position and momentum along each of three orthogonal axes, for a total of six position and momentum coordinates.
-When the position and momentum for a single axis are plotted on a two dimensional graph, the average spread of the coordinates on this plot are the emittance.
+When the position and momentum for a single axis are plotted on a two dimensional graph, the average spread of the coordinates on this plot is the emittance for that axis.
 As such, a beam will have three emittances, one along each axis, which can be described independently.
-As particle momentum along an axis is usually described as an angle relative to that axis, an area on a position-momentum plot will have dimensions of length × angle (for example, millimeters × milliradian).
+As particle momentum along an axis is usually described as an angle relative to that axis, an area on a position-momentum plot will typically have dimensions of length × angle (for example, millimeters × milliradian).